corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/database-management.md

 This will generate a file called `my-mapped-schema.changelog-master.sql` in a folder called `migration` in the `base-directory`.
 If no `MappedSchema` object is specified, the tool will generate one SQL file for each schema defined in the CorDapp
 * Inspect the file(s) to make sure it is correct.
 This is a standard SQL file with some Liquibase metadata as comments
-* Create a JAR with the `migration` folder (by convention it could be named: `originalCorDappName-migration.jar`), and deploy this JAR in the node’s `cordapps` folder together with the CorDapp (e.g. run the following command in the node’s base directory
+* Execute this command in the cordapps folder for each node requiring migration SQL to be applied:

-`jar cvf /path/to/node/cordapps/MyCordapp-migration.jar migration`)
+   `jar cvf [cordapp name]-migration.jar ../migration`

 * To make sure that the new migration will be used, do a dry run with the database management tool and inspect the output file